gruns/blagoblag/content/drafts/introduction-to-fuzzing-in-python-with-afl.rst

-This blog post is going to walk you through getting started with `afl`_ (American Fuzzy Lop), a new, but extremely powerful fuzzer which can be used on Python code. afl is very good at finding bugs, because in addition to clever techniques for generating random inputs, it also instruments your program, and uses coverage data about what paths are being taken to find interesting new bugs.
+This blog post is going to walk you through getting started with `afl`_ (American Fuzzy Lop), a new, but extremely powerful fuzzer which can be used on Python code. afl is very good at finding bugs.
+In addition to clever techniques for generating random inputs, it also instruments your program, and uses coverage data about what paths are being taken to find interesting new bugs.

 To get started, you'll first need to install afl, if you're on OS X and using
 Homebrew: